moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 After that's done, the next thing to do is make your RPC server availble over Tor.
 To do that, we're going to be setting up a hidden service.

-### CREATING YOUR OWN ONION SERVICE (LINUX)
+### CREATING YOUR OWN ONION SERVICE

-In this section, we'll be helping Linux users set up a hidden service, aka an [onion service](https://community.torproject.org/onion-services/).
+In this section, we'll be helping users set up a hidden service, aka an [onion service](https://community.torproject.org/onion-services/).
 Hidden services are a convenient method of sharing local services on the internet.
 This is achieved by routing the traffic through tor and securing it with a private and complex addresses, which can be further secured using [authorisation methods](https://community.torproject.org/onion-services/advanced/client-auth/).

 With Tor installed it's rather simple to set up a hidden service.
-The first thing you need to do is edit the Tor config file, which is typically located in the following directory: `/etc/tor/torrc`.
-If everything is well your status should show that it's active and running.
+The first thing you need to do is edit the Tor config file, which is typically located in the following directory for Linux users: `/etc/tor/torrc` and `Data/Tor/torrc` for windows users.

 Using your favourite editor you need to add a few lines, which will define your new service.
 I'm going to use [vim](https://www.vim.org/) and to enter the editing window I will use the command `sudo vim /etc/tor/torrc`, once that's done I will add the following lines: